wefindx/asterisk/README.md

     'output': {cat: 1}}
 ]
 ```
-Classes defined with "Q" retrieve and map schemas from WikiData.
-E.g., [Q144](https://www.wikidata.org/wiki/Q144) is a dog, and [Q146](https://www.wikidata.org/wiki/Q144) is a cat.
+Classes defined with "Q" retrieve and map schemas from WikiData (e.g., [Q144](https://www.wikidata.org/wiki/Q144) is a dog, and [Q146](https://www.wikidata.org/wiki/Q144) is a cat), while the ones defined without "Q" with multi-lingual dictionaries instead, are not mapped to actual concepts, and are provided as a "last resort", when you only need a multilingual word, so that you could display the plans for different audiences in their own language.
+Using "Q" automatically loads the language aliases in all available languages on WikiData, so you don't have to care about writing out all aliases.
+Instantiating from WikiData also provides much more information, like the definitions of the concept in many languages, relations, etc.

 ### Future: